dylanvita/CSE455Final/README.md

 ![test_validation.png](test_validation.png)

 I could only run 8 epochs because of storage and cannot compare the test accuracies because all of the test data is labeled as bird 403 even though they are different birds.
 I am showing this figure to demonstrate would I would have used in my decision making for if my model is overfitting or not.
+I know at 8 epochs the model is not overfitting because when submitting on kaggle, the test accuracy of the model at the 8 epoch checkpoint is significantly higher than at the checkpoint of epoch 7.

 ## Discussion